mwittig/pimatic-milight-reloaded/README.md

   but unfortunately it is not possible to control saturation which limits the color rendition, drastically
 * Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)
 * Implemented actions to control color temperature and brightness for MilightWWCWZone
-* NEW: Implemented blink action to let the lights flash for given number of times
+* Implemented blink action to let the lights flash for given number of times
+* NEW: Implemented actions control effect modes for MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone

 The next steps are as follows:
 * Improve the support for the new full color bulbs by adding the missing features, i.e. color temperature and saturation control
 * Provide a custom UI control
-* Provide more actions for other stuff like effect mode control and advanced dimming with fading
+* Provide more actions for other stuff like advanced dimming with fading

 ## Contributions